9track/FlashFloppy-wiki/Operating-Modes.md

 - **Subfolder:** Next_WIP_Alpha_Firmware_And_Tools

 Within the subfolder find the HXCSDFE.CFG file in the Indexed-mode subfolder.
-This file must be placed into the root (or FF/ folder) of your USB drive.
+This file must be placed into the root of your USB drive.

 FlashFloppy will switch between images with names of the form DSKA0000.HFE, DSKA0001.HFE, and so on, which will be automatically